kubeshop/testkube/docs/executor-postman.md

 Right click and export the given Collection to a file, In this example, it is saved into `~/Downloads/API-Health.postman_collection.json`

-Now we can create a new TestKube based on the saved Postman Collection.
+Now we can create a new Testkube based on the saved Postman Collection.

 ## **Create a New Testkube Test Script**